hapax/hapax.github.io/assets/simple-physics.md

 restricting to situations where factors are negligible (e.g. a slowly moving sphere).
 Sometimes, neither of these works, and we just have to go out, do experiments, and see what varies (e.g. isochronism and viscosity).
-None of these operations is mathematically involved, but they are definitely all physics!
+None of these operations necessarily involves hard maths, but they are definitely all physics!

 *Extra dimensions.* Length, mass and time are not